 - a.
 Description This initiative provides funding for a Human Resources Analyst (1.00 FTE) to help the HR team operate more effectively in recruiting, training and employee relations.
 In FY24, the HR team hired and onboarded nearly 1,000 employees, including seasonal employees, highlighting the significant workload involved in recruitment efforts.
 An additional staff member is necessary to support recruitment activities, and employee relations.
-The initiative includes a one-time cost of \$2,420 for IT equipment. - b.
-Service Level Impacts Human Resources Analyst will enhance the HR team's capacity to manage recruitment, onboarding and employees relations more effectively.
+Ongoing costs for salaries, benefits and internal services fees total \$102,961 and one-time cost for equipment and supplies are \$2,420. - b.
+Service Level Impacts The Human Resources Analyst will enhance the HR team's capacity to manage recruitment, onboarding and employees relations more effectively.
 Given the significant workload, particularly with seasonal hiring (630 seasonal employees onboarded for 744 positions in FY24).
 This initiative ensures timely hiring, improved employee support, and a more efficient recruitment process.